sedostheatre/sedos.co.uk/input/news/2022-06-16-a-fond-farewell-but-watch-this-space.md

 ---
-title: A Fond Farewell, but watch this space!
+title: A fond farewell, but watch this space!
 date: 2022-06-16
 image: /assets/dawn-harrison-wallace-lo-res-.jpg
 ---